HEVAWEB/emse-laparo-dashboard/README.md

     3. Run a development server (Windows & Unix)

+        * Go into your work directory (where your dashboard is)
+        * Open a Windows cmd invite (tip: just write 'cmd' in the path at the top of the screen)
+        * Type:

         ```bash
         python index.py
         ```

+        * By default, you can now open your pretty dashboard at [http://127.0.0.1:8050/](http://127.0.0.1:8050/)
+        * Warning: do not close your Windows invite, otherwise it closes the dahsboard.

     4.  **Optional** On Unix platforms, run production server with

         ```bash